Peoria Workers' Compensation Attorney

 The Commission statistics revealed that the top leading causes of job-related injuries that did not result in a wrongful death happened through a:

 - Contact with a piece of equipment or object

 - Workplace violence

 The leading industries involving Illinois worker's compensation benefits happened in various occupations for the government, manufacturing, natural mining and resources, construction, and services.

 Our Dedication to the Needs of Injured Workers in Peoria

-By working with medical specialists, we will see to your physical needs by ensuring you receive the medical treatment and rehabilitative therapy you deserve and we also work with social workers who can help you cope from the impact of your injuries so that you may move forward.
+By working with medical specialists, we will see to your physical needs by ensuring you receive the medical treatment and rehabilitative therapy you deserve, and we also work with social workers who can help you cope with the impact of your injuries so that you may move forward.

 Most importantly, we can make sure that your employer fully covers the cost of these services.
 We can help you with your claim and seeking any additional damages allowed by state law.

 Contact us now to arrange a free consultation with one of our award-winning Peoria workers compensation attorneys to learn more about your rights and how we can help.
 In addition to providing free initial consultation, our personal injury attorneys promise never to require a fee for our services unless we can recover damages on your behalf.